 Once the site of Allard Plantation facing Bayou St. John, City Park’s 1,300 acres offer visitors a sample of the city’s riches both in fine art and natural splendor.
 City Park is home of the New Orleans Museum of Art and the largest collection of mature live oaks in the world.
 Trees in the oldest grove are over 800 years old.

 Today’s City Park is distinguished by its large menu of recreational activities as well as by its natural beauty.
 City Park has a special place in the hearts of generations of New Orleanians and is a must for visitors to the city.
-A popular place to picnic, play a favorite sport, wander through its gardens or take a boat ride, the park hosts 11 million visitors each year (pre-Katrina).
+A popular place to picnic, play a favorite sport, wander through its gardens or take a boat ride, the Park hosts is visited millions of times each year.

-The vast majority of the timeline references through 2005 are pulled directly from our board minutes.
-We provide a snapshot of a dozen or so references from each year that we hope paint an accurate picture of the affairs of the park in a particular year.
-We have not “updated” the minutes to reflect modern lexicon (e.g., Negro v.
-Black).
+In addition to the scanned board minutes, we are also in the process of pulling together a brief timeline of each year.
+We provide a snapshot of a dozen or so references from each year that we hope paint an accurate picture of the affairs of the Park in a particular year.
+We have not “updated” the minutes to reflect modern lexicon (e.g. Negro v.
+African American).

 You will also see several recurring themes: